Updated: May 5, 2021

-As most classes will be held online for the fall 2020 semester, students are able to select and enroll in remote instruction courses from all available options, regardless of the listed campus.
+As most classes will be held online for the fall 2020 and spring 2021 semesters, students are able to select and enroll in remote instruction courses from all available options, regardless of the listed campus.
 To ensure you are viewing all available options, please do NOT select a campus when searching for classes.

 Please see the example below:

 - The HACC Foundation is pleased to offer many scholarships to our students.
-The next scholarship cycle begins Aug.
-3, 2020, for the spring 2021 semester.
-Please continue to check your HAWKMail account for YOUR opportunity to apply for free money.
+Please visit our webpage for application deadlines and continue to check your HAWKMail account for YOUR opportunity to apply for free money.